Exercises for positive thinking help you bring positive change into your life with short and simple exercises that honor your feelings.

 Gratitude makes you feel good.
 And when you feel good, you have more to give.

-Positive thinking exercises are a game changer.
+Exercises for positive thinking are a game changer.
 Just as an athlete exercises to stay in shape, positive thinking exercises keep your mind and spirit in shape.

-Learning anything new requires practice and the exercises I’ve listed above will dramatically help you create realistic goals, a positive mindset, a positive outlook, and the life you deserve.
+Learning anything new requires practice and the exercises I’ve listed above will dramatically help you create realistic goals, a positive outlook, and the life you deserve.

 If you’d like additional help and positive affirmations to help you perform these exercises, here is my positive thinking quick guide.